 Wilfrid Gordon McDonald Partridge

 The offbeat style of this wonderful story--and of Julie Vivas's perfectly matched illustrations--couldn't be summed up better than by the oddness of the first sentence: "There was once a small boy called Wilfrid Gordon McDonald Partridge and what's more he wasn't very old either."
 Wilfrid lives next to a retirement home, filled with folks like "Mrs. Jordan who played the organ" and "Mr. Hosking who told him scary stories."
 But his favorite old person is 96-year-old Miss Nancy.
 Everyone says Miss Nancy has lost her memory, and despite the fact that Wilfrid doesn't even know what a memory is, by accident he helps her find it.
 Mem Fox's original take on the capacity of children to help the old remember is especially notable for its non-patronizing focus on old people.
-(Ages 4 to 8) --Richard Farr --This text refers to an out of print or unavailable edition of this title.
+(Ages 4 to 8).